JCSDA/jedi-docs/docs/using/jedi_environment/charliecloud.rst

 Building the JEDI environment
 -----------------------------

 Once Charliecloud is installed on your system, the next step is to make a home for the JEDI Charliecloud container and download it.
 For a list of available JEDI Charliecloud containers, see `the JCSDA Public Data Repository <http://data.jcsda.org/pages/containers.html>`_.
-Image names follow the format :code:`ch-jedi-<compiler>-<mpi>-<type>.tar.gz`  where :code:`<compiler>-<mpi>` refer to the compiler/mpi combination used to build the dependencies and :code:`<type>` is set to :code:`dev` for development containers that include the compilers and :code:`app` for application containers that include only the compiled jedi code, with its dependencies (:doc:`see the Portability overview for further information <portability>`.
+Image names follow the format :code:`ch-jedi-<compiler>-<mpi>-<type>.tar.gz`  where :code:`<compiler>-<mpi>` refer to the compiler/mpi combination used to build the dependencies and :code:`<type>` is set to :code:`dev` for development containers that include the compilers and :code:`app` for application containers that include only the compiled jedi code, with its dependencies (:doc:`see the Portability overview for further information <index>`.
 For example, to obtain the JEDI Charliecloud development container that is built with the gnu compiler suite and openmpi you would do this:

 .. code-block:: bash